 Many organizations spend time, effort and money producing videos, but they fail to consider where the video will be placed online, how it will be seen and why users will view it.
 David James Group (DJG) recommends starting any video project by completing a video creative brief that lists a series of questions that should be considered.
 One of the most important questions to answer is “Where will this video live online?”

 DJG has the experience and talent to help guide your strategic interactive initiatives.
 Our staff of professionals will make sure your websites, emails, social media sites and other digital programs provide the user-centered design we all expect today.
-Learn more about our digital and interactive services on our website and contact us for more information.
+Learn more about our digital and interactive services on our website and contact us for more information by using our live chat feature in the corner.